gmvoit/just-the-docs/extensions/Accretion.md

 ### Asymmetric Accretion

 The difficulty with applying a boundary condition representing incoming momentum is cosmological accretion's lack of spherical symmetry.
 Much of the gas entering a galaxy's atmosphere streams in along cosmological filaments or plunges in along with merging subhalos.
 The gas associated with filaments and subhalos tends to be much denser than the ambient gas of a halo's outer atmosphere and is unimpeded by it.
 Meanwhile, ambient atmospheric gas that is rising outward can proceed along pathways posing less resistance.
-Nevertheless, the accreting gas must slow down somewhere in the atmosphere by shedding its infalling momentum and exert an inward force on the atmosphere in that deceleration zone.
+Nevertheless, the accreting gas must slow down *somewhere* in the atmosphere by shedding its infalling momentum, and it exerts an inward force where it decelerates.

 ### Force Balance Modification